 Part IV.
-Review Processes and Standards This page is intentionally blank
+Review Processes and Standards

 Article 12.
 General Processes

 Intent and Purpose.
 The intent and purpose of this article are to establish a uniform set of submittal, processing, and review requirements for land development proposals and new structure requests to determine compliance with the requirements and standards of this ordinance.